Sussex Day is the the 16th of June, the feast day of local saint, Richard. Saint Richard

 Richard was merciless to usurers, corrupt clergy and priests “who mumbled the Mass”.
 He was also a stickler for clerical privilege.
 When the men of Lewes dragged a thief out of sanctuary and hanged him, he made them cut down the corpse and bury it in the sanctuary.
 On one occasion being short of charity, he commanded that his horse or silver cup be sold and when his steward protested, he replied “Is it that just that you and I should eat and drink out of silver vessels where Christ in His poor is perishing with hunger?”

 At midnight on 3 April 1253, Richard died at the Maison Dieu in Dover, Kent.
 His internal organs were removed and placed in that chapel’s altar.
 Later his body was carried to Chichester where he was buried, according to his wishes, in the chapel on the north side of the nave, shown below.
 The chapel that had been dedicated to his patron, St Edmund.
-His body remained there until it was translated to its new shrine
+His body remained there until it was transferred to its new shrine

 Richard was Canonised in 1262.
 To become a saint, the person in question must have performed miracles in his or her lifetime.
 The story of one of Richard’s miracles tells that Richard, tired and ill from his labours, was celebrating mass and dropped the chalice containing the consecrated wine.
 Miraculously, none of the sacramental Blood of Christ spilled!
 Accordingly, symbolising this miracle, Richard’s coat of arms is a white cross on a red field with a cup in each quarter of the shield, shown here